 When she was chatting over coffee with friends, she often felt on edge or down.
 She had trouble enjoying the conversation.

-She completely lost interest in going to see local bands when they were playing nearby.
+She completely lost interest in going anywhere where the sound was louder than normal.
 Absolutely nothing was like it was before the tinnitus.

 Then Carol heard about CBT.

 Cognitive-behavioral therapy is a form of therapy normally used by behavioral health professionals to treat addiction, mood disorders, bad habits, and obsessive thinking among other things.

 While tinnitus isn’t necessarily a mental health condition, it does have a mental component.
 The more attention you give it, and the more upset you get about it, the worse it gets.

 Unlike many “alternative” remedies, CBT addresses this.